We've all seen the offers, "$150 for a week of picks" or "All of our picks for a month for only $300".

 One time or another we've all fallen for the "Live Bet" allure, a game is trending in a direction and you want to take advantage of that trend to make some money, however it rarely pays off... why?

 1).
-Oddmakers use an enormous amount of data to evaluate and set lines/, and we can all agree that they tend to be very accurate in doing so, and this needs to be kept in mind when seeing an attractive "Live Bet" offering.
+Oddmakers use an enormous amount of data to evaluate and set lines, and we can all agree that they tend to be very accurate in doing so.
+This needs to be kept in mind when seeing an attractive "Live Bet" offering.
 Often the ebb and flow of a game is already factored into these set lines, and it is extremely rare for a game to remain consistent in its trending, so the urge to jump on a game that is either over or under producing should often be avoided.

 2).
 Oddmakers are also setting the "Live Bet" lines.
-The existing trend, its probability of continuing, the duration of this trend and the regression back to the norm, are all taken into consideration.
+The existing trend, its probability of continuing, the duration of this trend and the regression back to the norm, are all taken into consideration when these "Live Bet" lines are created.
 With this in mind, any weakness you think you observe in a "Live Bet" line is probably exaggerated by personal bias.

 3).
 Remember, a "Live Bet" takes place during live action, after a game has started and not during a natural break for betting action (i.e. halftime).
 This means that there is less time remaining in the match, and the less time there is, the less time there is for deviation from the expected norm.
 The say goes "on any given Sunday, any team can beat any other team", not "on any given Sunday with only 10 minutes left".
 The less time on the clock, the more likely Vegas is at being accurate.